 What is Excel VBA?

-What is the difference between datepart and date functions in Excel vba?
+What is the difference between datepart and date functions in Excel VBA?

 In Excel VBA, the DATEPART function extracts a specific part of a date, such as year, month, or day, whereas DATE functions like DATE() create a date based on individual year, month, and day components.
-They use DATEPART primarily for breaking down existing dates, while DATE functions are used to construct new dates or convert date information into serial number format.

-What is Excel vba datepart function?
+What is datepart function in VBA?

 How to use the datepart function in Excel vba?